 Note that the MAC address is specified Little-Endian, i.e. the MAC address specified in the example would normally be written as 0015C83841000006.
+If the MAC address ahs not yet been set, the value will be all zeroes.

 Set MAC Address request (DSMR)